Monday, November 11, 2024

 Here are some of the side jobs I held before I started making decent money deejaying on the radio, and eventually, my love,..voice over.

-Loading UPS 18 wheeler trucks with tons of packages in extreme Summertime heat.
+Loading UPS 18 wheeler trucks with tons of packages in extreme summertime heat.

 Lawn mowing at an old school apartment complex.